Mykonos: History

 The Greek Revolution against the Ottoman Empire broke out in 1821 and Mykonos played an important role, led by the national heroine, Manto Mavrogenous.
 Mavrogenous, a well-educated aristocrat guided by the ideas of the Enlightenment, sacrificed her family's fortune for the Greek cause.
 Greece became an independent state in 1830.
 A statue of her sits in the middle of Manto Mavrogenous square in the main town.

 At the end of February 1884, the British travellers Theodore and Mabel Bent visited the island, ostensibly to witness the traditional funeral lamentations (‘mœrologia’).

 As a result of sailing and merchant activity, the island's economy quickly picked up but declined again during the late 19th century and especially after the opening of the Corinth Canal in 1904 and the First World War at the beginning of the 20th century.
 Many Mykonians left the island to find work in mainland Greece and many foreign countries, especially the United States.

+In September 1944, during the Axis occupation of Greece, the Greek Sacred Squadron carried out a commando raid against the German garrison of Mykonos.
+From 25 to 28 September, the operation inflicted casualties on the garrison and destroyed ammunition and food stores.
+The remaining German troops subsequently surrendered, and Mykonos was liberated on 30 September 1944.

 Tourism soon came to dominate the local economy, owing a lot to the important excavations carried out by the French School of Archaeology, which began work in Delos in 1873.
 Mykonos became popular with international "jet set" tourists in the 1960s.
 In the 1970s, it was popular spot for Americans to treat as a nude beach, which Americans imagined to be a feature of those natural "far out" Greeks, and then flourished further to become a popular gay tourist destination in the 1980s.
 By the 2000s, Mykonos had become one of Greece's most expensive islands.
 Mykonos is one of the most popular tourist destinations in Greece, widely known for its beaches, nightlife, and traditional Cycladic architecture.